March 10: Untarnished

 NewNorth Gallery 15a Railway Place, Fairfield Victoria 3078

 • 2010, 7-30 October GROUP M: Photographs from the 1950’s and 1960’s of Melbourne life and more by this significant group.
-George Bell, Albert Brown, John Crook, Roy McDonald, Richard Woldendorp, Harry Youlden, 7th to 30th October 2010
+George Bell, Albert Brown, John Crook, Roy McDonald, Richard Woldendorp, Harry Youlden, 7th to 30th October 2010.
+Reviewed by Geoff Strong in his article ‘Framing the real Melbourne’ in The Sunday Age 7 October 7, 2010, p.26

-Susanne Silver, Michael Coyne, the irrepressible Merle Hathaway, unidentified man, celebrate at Photonet Gallery
+Susanne Silver, Michael Coyne, the irrepressible Merle Hathaway, and Noel Butcher, celebrate at Photonet Gallery, Fairfield

 Unidentified photographer: animated crowd at Photonet opening